resque/resque/CONTRIBUTING.md

 Help
 ----

-If you have a question or want to discuss something, the Resque mailng list might just be the place. [resque@librelist.com](mailto:resque@librelist.com) is the address you want, send an email there and it'll take care of you.
+If you have a question or want to discuss something, the Resque mailing list might just be the place. [resque@librelist.com](mailto:resque@librelist.com) is the address you want, send an email there and it'll take care of you.